diatche/gun-util/README.md

 #### Notes

 - The dates are stored in UTC time zone, but partial strings (without a time zone) are parsed in the local time zone (to be consistent with the convention).
-Avoid using partial string dates if this does not suit your use case.
+Avoid using partial string dates on trees with a resolution of `day` if this does not suit your use case.
+Using a resolution of `hour` solves most of the issues, but there are acouple of 30-minute time zones, so if you need perfection, then a resolution of `minute` is the way to go.
-- Noting the above, consider the scenario where the local time zone offset is +12:00:
+- Noting the above, consider the scenario where we have a date tree with resolution `day` and the local time zone offset is +12:00:
    - If you use `tree.get('2020-08-23')`, you will in fact reference the previous date as the partial string parses into `2020-08-22T12:00:00.000Z`.
+Use `tree.get('2020-08-23T00:00:00Z')` or `tree.get(moment.utc('2020-08-23'))` to avoid this.
    - Filtering with `{ gte: '2009-02-01' }` will match dates after and including `2009-01-31`.
+Use `{ gte: '2009-02-01T00:00:00Z' }` or `{ gte: moment.utc('2009-02-01') }` to avoid this.

 ### Encryption